mozzarellaV8/agora-marketplace/AgAssociationRules-04-04.md

 ![ifp-0.025](plots/arules/a4-04-ItemFreq-0.025.png)

-Observed from a minimum support of 0.025:
+Observed at a minimum support of 0.025:

 - cannabis shows up as frequently as listings in the price range $600-$2000; this price bin shows up half as much as the next bin ($150-$600), which shows up roughly half as much as the next bin ($10-150). $10-$150 listings are also the most likely to appear out of all items.
-- roughly the same relative frequency: a prescription drug listing, the UK, China, and the location Agora/Internet/Torland<sup>3</sup>.
+- roughly the same relative frequency: a prescription drug listing, the UK, China, and the location Agora/Internet/Torland<sup>[3](#references-and-notes)</sup>.
-- there are 3 vendors who have as many listings as the total number of listings for Research Chemicals.
+- there are 3 vendors who have as many listings as the number of listings for Research Chemicals.
-- two non-descript items, the category 'Other' and location 'EU' are just as likely to appear as one another;
+- two non-descript items, the category 'Other' and location 'EU' are just as likely to appear as one another.
 - more affinities by relative frequency: Australia, the Netherlands, Benzodiazapines.
 Steroids, Germany, Cocaine, Ecstasy(MDMA), Ecstasy(Pills), Canada, listings from $2000-$10000.

 ![ifp-0.075](plots/arules/a4-04-ItemFreq-0.075.png)

+Relative frequency was the argument set for these plots; it'd be possible to do absolute, which makes me think I should plot distributions of each variable off the original dataframe.

 # Frequent Itemsets

-_arguments_:
+_arguments_ for `apriori`:

 | parameter             |  value    |
 |-----------------------|-----------|